opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

-# Developing a new STIX-shifter adapter
+# Developing a new STIX-shifter connector

 - [Introduction](../README.md)
 - [Scenario](#scenario)